sabryalawy/EcommercialWS/README.md

 spring.datasource.username=root
 spring.datasource.password=Sabry1998

-as spring.datasource.username is your database user as spring.datasource.password is your database user password
+as spring.datasource.username is your database user<br/>
+as spring.datasource.password is your database user password